-Plus, I’ll let you in on how you can save 10% on a Priority Pass membership today.
+Plus, I’ll let you in on how you can save up to 25% on a Priority Pass membership today.

 Ready to find out if Priority Pass is worth it for you?
 Let’s get to it, starting with a quick overview of the 3 Priority Pass plans:

 Priority Pass Overview